The Unicorn Club

 They embrace and take advantage of technological advances, or even just re-shape the way we use technology entirely.

-The unicorn club is noticeably made up of four major types of businesses: enterprise software, consumer e-commerce, software-as-a-service, and consumer audience.
+The unicorn club is noticeably made up of four major types of businesses: enterprise software, consumer e-commerce, software-as-a-service,

 If you’re interested to find out more about this exclusive group, or just want a bit of inspiration for pursuing your start-up dreams, you can find a full list of all current unicorns here.